MetaMask/SIPs/SIPS/sip-28.md

 - `date` - An [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and time and optional timezone offset.
   - The time's precision SHALL be truncated on the extension side to minutes.
+  - If no timezone is provided, the time SHALL be understood to be local-time.
+    > Use ISO's `Z` identifier if you want to use UTC time.
 - `request` - A JSON object that will provided as-is to `onBackgroundEvent` handler as parameter.

 ```typescript